Some Kansas lawmakers worry letters with white powder could be targeted act

 “The KBI said get it out of your car, get it outside and get it away from anybody,” Blew said.

-Kansas Republican leaders said at this point, more than 100 state and legislative officials have received threatening letters filled with a suspicious powdery substance.
+Kansas Republican leaders have since said more than 100 state and legislative officials have received threatening letters filled with a suspicious powdery substance.

 “I had two events I had to go to.
 They were family events,” Blew said.
 “But still I was shook up whenever I saw somebody I didn’t know.”